-For minor consent services that are not specialty mental health services, you can go to an in-network provider without a referral and without pre-approval (prior authorization).
-Your PCP does not have to refer you and you do not need to get pre-approval (prior authorization) from Health Plan to get covered minor consent services.
+For minor consent services that are outpatient mental health services, you can go to an in-network or out-of-network provider without a referral and without pre-approval (prior authorization).
+Your PCP does not have to refer you, and you do not need to get pre-approval (prior authorization) from Health Plan to get covered minor consent services.